-This is one of our most popular compression tools, the InstallMates Lock and Seal Universal Compression Tool.
-It’s a favorite of professional installers because it’s compact, light, and works with a variety of different connectors.
+This is one of our most popular compression tools.
+It’s made by Perfect Vision.
+You might not have heard of them, but they are one of the largest cable manufacturers in the world.
+This tool is a favorite of professional installers because it’s compact, light, and works with a variety of different connectors.
 Obviously, it has something to do with making cables, I think that’s pretty clear.
 What might not be clear to the average person is that it’s the most critical piece of the cable-making puzzle, aside from the technician who does the work.

 Before compression connectors, there were crimped connectors.
 They look like this: